codewithsamir/internship_task/README.md

 - Ensure data accuracy and consistency.
 - Use Git and GitHub for version control.

+**Note** :-
-**Note** :- You may use any programming language of your choice (e.g., Python, JavaScript, etc.) to complete the web scraping task.
+- You may use any programming language of your choice (e.g., Python, JavaScript, etc.) to complete the web scraping task.
+- Manual scraping (i.e., copying and pasting data by hand) is strictly not allowed.
+Your code should programmatically extract the data from the web page.

 ### **Webpage Links**
 Choose **one** of the following links: